kk-engineer/robosathi/content/en/docs/maths/statistics/t_test.md

 {{< definition >}}
 **T-Test:** <br>
-It is a statistical test used to determine whether there is a significant difference between mean of 2 groups. <br>
+It is a statistical test that is used to determine whether the sample mean is equal to a hypothesized value or <br> is there a significant difference between the sample means of 2 groups. <br>
 - It is a parametric test, since it assumes data to be approximately normally distributed.
 - Appropriate when:
   - sample size n < 30.